HL7/fhir-mCODE-ig/input/pagecontent/group-genomics.md

 A full representation of an HGVS variant requires a transcript identifier or reference sequence id that includes the version number followed by a nomenclature which further characterizes the nature of the variant.

 **NOTE:** The FHIR IG publisher uses the [Mutalyzer 3](https://mutalyzer.nl/) Application Programming Interface (API) for validating an HGVS-notated variant included in the FHIR examples.
 It is not intended to validate all possible variants as there is no single HGVS validation tool that comprehensively covers the most up-to-date recognized variants for a given reference sequence.
 Reference the [HL7 GRIG section on Variant Reporting](http://hl7.org/fhir/uv/genomics-reporting/sequencing.html) for further guidance on defining variants.

+Every FHIR genomics resource referenced by a genomics report (e.g.: Variant, Diagnostic Implication, Therapeutic Implication), should include a date or datetime, even if there was only one date included in the genomic report for all results.
+Doing so simplifies the ability for the implementer to directly track changes in cases of a variant reclassification or reinterpretation.

+#### Representing Clinical Significance

+A genomics report will oftentimes include the classification, or clinical significance, of a variant using a five-tier terminology from the American College of Medical Genetics and Genomics (ACMG) and the Association for Molecular Pathology (AMP) [2015 Guidelines for the interpretation of sequence variants](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4544753/), and consisting of the following categories: pathogenic, likely pathogenic, uncertain significance, likely benign, and benign.
+In alignment with the GRIG, this is represented in the [DiagnosticImplication](http://build.fhir.org/ig/HL7/genomics-reporting/StructureDefinition-diagnostic-implication.html) profile as an Observation component, clinical-significance.

 #### Pertinent Negatives